svkucheryavski/pcv/README.md

 This repository contains implementation of Procrustes cross-validation in R and MATLAB.
 The current version of the code is *0.1.1*.
 The code can also be downloaded as zip archive from [Release](https://github.com/svkucheryavski/pcv/releases) section.

+## Reference

+You can find detailed description of the method with numerous examples in this paper:

+Kucheryavskiy, S., Zhilin, S., Rodionova, O., & Pomerantsev, A. *Procrustes Cross-Validation—A Bridge between Cross-Validation and Independent Validation Sets.* Analytical Chemistry,  92 (17), 2020. pp.11842–11850.
+DOI: [10.1021/acs.analchem.0c02175](https://doi.org/10.1021/acs.analchem.0c02175)

+Please cite this paper if you use this method in your research.

 ## Short description

 Procrustes cross-validation is a new approach for validation of chemometric models.
 It makes possible to generate a new dataset, named *pseudo-validation set* and use it for validation of models in the same way as with an independent test set.
 The generation is done using following algorithm: